 - Protect Unborn Life at Conception (18 states) – These laws protect unborn life from conception (these may contain exceptions for rape, incest, fetal anomaly, or the life of the mother) and come in three different forms: a law that existed prior to Roe, has been passed since Roe, or was conditional upon Roe being overturned.

 - Protect Unborn Life When a Heartbeat Is Detected (4 states) – These laws protect unborn life when a fetal heartbeat can be detected (generally between 5-6 weeks gestation).

 - Protect Unborn Life Based on Gestational Age (7 states) – These laws protect unborn life at a specific gestational age.
 Many of them protect unborn children when they can feel pain, or at the point an unborn child is believed to be viable outside the womb.

 Do not protect life

-Click on a state to see what protections could go into effect when Roe is overturned.
+Click on the map below to see what pro-life laws may be in effect in your state.
 For more information, read our Issue Analysis at frc.org/postroe

 Protects unborn life at conception

 Protects unborn life when the child’s heartbeat is detected

 Additional Pro-life Maps